jwaycube/tutorials/udemy/graphql/readme.md

 - Single Version
 - Authentication is independent of graphql.
 It is dependent on the underlying protocol like http and websockers
 - Use data loaders to handle the n+1 problem
+- Pagination
+    - Offset Based: It is a number that indicates how many rows to offset
+    - Cursor Based: It points to a specific entry and to list items after that entry
+    - Offset based is simpler than cursor based pagination

 ## Community Debate